In the vast majority of cases, the Police must "lay information" within 6 months of the offence occurring.

 Many Defendants simply fail to raise any mitigation at all and as a result receive far harsher penalties than anticipated.

-Please use our Letter of Mitigation Service.
+Please use our Guilty by Post/Online Service.

 We cannot stress enough that you should not waste the opportunity to put forward a written plea of mitigation.